saurabhc104/pratilipi-assignment/README.md

 ## Query

 Response data from API is query driven.
-Query is performed on two table which are present inside google big query named user_interaction and content_meta.
+Query is performed on two table which are present inside google big query named <i>user_interaction</i> and <i>content_meta</i>.

 query used: